 Born in Old San Juan, Puerto Rico, Lina was raised in a bilingual upbringing, surrounded by the nature and beauty of Puerto Rico.
 In addition to all of her local explorations and adventures she has been able to experience while being at home, Lina has gone beyond her horizons and explored numerous places around the world.
 Through this exposure and its opportunities, Lina developed an undying thirst for further exploration and discovery of new cultures and stories.
 She realized many stories needed to be told, and gradually grew an unyielding desire to want to live all of her stories with her camera around the world.
 Her passion for knowledge, conservation and new explorations propels her to be resilient to any and all obstacles she may encounter during her journey; like enduring freezing temperatures, trekking uncharted territories or completely “living the story;” living in mud huts in Africa or hiking primary Amazonian regions for hours.

-Since 2014, Lina has acted as the Program Manager and Program Director for The Manú Project – a multimedia project featuring the hidden stories of Peruvian Amazonian natives, struggling to save their culture as Manu National Park restrictions pressure them to abandon everything.
+Between 2014 and 2017, Lina acted as the Program Manager and Program Director for The Manú Project – a multimedia project featuring the hidden stories of Peruvian Amazonian natives, struggling to save their culture as Manu National Park restrictions pressure them to abandon everything.
+Between 2014 and 2017, the project completed a preliminary scout, a first 30-day expedition and a short documentary film, The Trees Don’t Talk Anymore.